How to Fix Electric oven F3E2 error on KitchenAid KSDB900ESS (Dual Fuel)

 When to Call a Professional

 Replacing the oven temperature sensor yourself typically costs $20–$60 for the part alone.
-A professional service call for an F3E2 error on the KitchenAid KSDB900ESS runs $150–$300, including labor and diagnostics.
-By tackling this repair yourself, you can save over $100 while restoring your dual fuel range to full working order.
+A professional service call for an F3E2 error on the KitchenAid KSDB900ESS generally runs $150–$300, including labor and diagnostics.
+By tackling this repair yourself, you can save over $100 while getting your dual fuel range back to full working order.

 What does the F3E2 error code mean on my KitchenAid KSDB900ESS?

 The F3E2 error indicates a faulty or shorted oven temperature sensor in the electric oven cavity.
-Replacing the sensor is typically the most straightforward fix for this issue.
+Typically, replacing the sensor is the most straightforward fix for this issue.

 Can I still use the gas cooktop while the F3E2 error is active?